-At WellQuarters, we consider acupuncture to be the foundation of our wellness program.
+At WellQuarters, the wellness arm of HealthQuarters, we consider acupuncture to be the foundation of our wellness program.
 Rooted in Traditional Chinese Medicine (TCM), the practice of acupuncture considers each individual as a whole, rather than focusing solely on a diagnosis.
 To put it simply, TCM focuses on holistically restoring homeostasis and balance with the mind and spirit.
 Here’s what you should know.

 An acupuncture treatment involves the insertion of hair-thin needles into specific points and depths of the skin in order to elicit a natural healing response from the body.
 Each tiny, strategic prick causes a minor injury called a microtrauma, which signals the brain to produce pain and stress relieving chemicals, such as endorphins and serotonin.
 These microtraumas have a localized effect, but also trigger an anti-inflammatory reaction throughout the entire body by dilating blood vessels to increase circulation.

 Because the focus of TCM is on bringing homeostasis and balance to the body as a whole, acupuncture is effective in treating a multitude of symptoms and conditions.
 Research shows that acupuncture is especially beneficial to patients suffering from acute and chronic pain (most commonly of the lower back, neck, and shoulders), arthritis, tension headaches, fatigue, TMJ, fibromyalgia, irritable bowel syndrome and other digestive issues, and post-operative pain.
 New research also indicates that acupuncture is specifically useful in treating patients suffering from endocrine disorders, including PCOS, as well as significantly improving outcomes of in vitro fertilization (IVF).